List of Stargirl characters: Yolanda Montez / Wildcat II

 Yolanda Montez (portrayed by Yvette Monreal) is a once popular student at Blue Valley High until a scandal made her an outcast and a disgrace to her Catholic parents.
 A skilled boxer, she becomes one of Courtney's friends and a member of the new JSA as the new Wildcat.

 Yolanda Montez was born and raised in Blue Valley, Nebraska, to a conservative and religious family.
-She was raised by her mother Maria and father Juan.
-She also lives with her cousin Alex and her grandmother.
-She attended Blue Valley schools and frequently went to church with her family, was outgoing, and had a strong social life.
+She was raised, by her mother, Maria and her father, Juan.
+She also lives, with her cousin, Alex and her grandmother.
+She attended Blue Valley schools and frequently went to church with her family, was outgoing and had a strong social life.

 Yolanda then attended Blue Valley High School, where she was popular and attentive with big dreams.
-She attended church with her family and was voted most outgoing at BVHS alongside her football-playing boyfriend, Henry King Jr..
-In 2019, she ran for class president and was supported by her doting parents, grandmother, and younger cousin.
-She had been in a relationship with Henry King Jr. for quite some time and believed they were serious.
-Her classmate and presidential rival Cindy Burman, was jealous of Yolanda's relationship with Henry.
+She had attended church with her family and was voted most outgoing at BVHS alongside her football-playing boyfriend, Henry King Jr..
+In 2019, she ran for class president and was supported by her doting parents, grandmother and younger cousin.
+She had been in a relationship with Henry King Jr. for quite sometime and believed they were serious.
+Her classmate and presidential rival, Cindy Burman was jealous of Yolanda's relationship with Henry.

 One night, Henry asked Yolanda to send him revealing photos of herself.
-She was hesitant at first but eventually did send him a topless photo.
-The next day, Henry showed off the images to his friends while Yolanda discussed things with Principal Bowin.
+She was initially hesitant but eventually did send him a topless photo.
+The next day, Henry showed off the images to his friends while Yolanda discussed things with principal Bowin.
 Cindy grabbed Henry's phone long enough to see the messages, though he quickly grabbed it back.
 At the school assembly, Cindy sent the pictures of Yolanda to the entire student body and faculty.
-Yolanda was humiliated and disgraced by her family.
-Her relationship with Henry fell apart and she faced serious consequences by her religious parents.
-She was grounded until Maria and Juan said otherwise and her phone privileges taken away.
-They stopped bringing her to church and made it known how Yolanda had disgraced the Montez name.
+Yolanda was publicly humiliated.
+Her relationship with Henry fell apart and her so-called religious parents started to treat Yolanda quite badly for no clear reason at all.
+She was grounded, until Maria and Juan said otherwise, and her phone privileges taken away.
+They stopped bringing her to church and delusion claim that Yolanda had disgraced the Montez family's so-called name.
 At school, she was dubbed the school slut.